 2016 - Don developed and launched the Herbal Mentorship Collective.

-2017 - Don & Sandy teach the Intercultural Shamanic Workshop four times a year on Pender Island at the solstices and equinoxes.
+2017 - Don & Sandy teach the Intercultural Shamanic Workshop twice a year on Pender Island.